-This layered haircut partners really well with a v-cut, making for a tousled look, and great for minimal styles like a ponytail.
+This layered haircut partners well with a v-cut, making for a tousled look and great for minimal styles like a ponytail.

-Because of the cut, graduation is created, giving the whole look a thicker appearance.
+Because of the cut, graduation is created, giving a whole look a thicker appearance.

 Layers can be created while having v-cut ends.
 The bangs give it a friendlier look.

 I love this cut for women who have a lot of hair.
-With a lot of layers blown out, it’s probably my favorite haircut because of how the hair stacks (it’s a smooth transition without being too choppy).
+With many layers blown out, it’s my favorite haircut because of how the hair stacks (it’s a smooth transition without being too choppy).
 It can also work for women with straight hair, but I’d only recommend it if they like layers close to the face.
 I would only do this on hair about mid-back length or longer.

-I think this style looks its best when it’s styled imperfectly.
-So it’s perfect for ladies not wanting to spend a lot of time styling or being unsure how to.
+This style looks its best when it’s styled imperfectly.
+So it’s perfect for ladies wanting less time styling or needing guidance.
 If you curl in different directions, comb it all out, and then add some dry texture spray.
 You can achieve this beachy style easily.

 This cut is a pixie for wavy, dense hair.
 One of my favorite things about this haircut is the difference in movement.
 It’s fun, edgy, and super cute!
-It’s the perfect cut for a woman who has a natural curl or wave and is looking for a little edgy change while still wanting a low-maintenance style.
-The “V” gives you a nice clean, sharp look, while still having that stylish wavy texture on top!
-If you’re a lady who likes diversity in your haircut, this is the perfect balance of movement allowing an easy flow into that nice, clean shape.
+It’s the perfect cut for a woman with a natural curl or wave and looking for a little edgy change while still wanting a low-maintenance style.
+The “V” gives you a nice clean, sharp look while still having that stylish wavy texture on top!
+If you’re a lady who likes diversity in your haircut, this is the perfect balance of movement, allowing an easy flow into that nice, clean shape.

 This shape is best for dense hair!
-The weight of their hair will hold that nice “V” in place with very minimal styling.
-I would suggest either using a curly hair product while it’s wet then scrunch and go or blow-dry it and style it with a wand so you still have that wavy texture!
+The weight of their hair will hold that nice “V” in place with minimal styling.
+I suggest either using a curly hair product while it’s wet, then scrunch and go or blow-dry it and style it with a wand, so you still have that wavy texture!

 This cut features a long layered shag, lots of texture, and a V-shape baseline.
 Most of the layering occurs around the crown and apex of the head to create volume and movement with very little effort.
 Shags are awesome!
-They will suit so many face shapes and can be altered in a number of ways.
-In any case, it’s good to consider how you wear your hair on a day-to-day basis.
+They will suit many face shapes and can be altered in several ways.
+In any case, it’s good to consider how you wear your hair daily.